-The majority of subwoofer designs in production possess a dual subwoofer signal input.
-This serves a number of purposes and some are highlighted below;
+The majority of subwoofer designs in production possess dual subwoofer signal input.
+This serves several purposes, some of which are highlighted below:

 - For audiophiles who have only one subwoofer but have a stereo sub signal.
-The dual input capabilities make down mixing of stereo signals in two channels into a mono signal.
+The dual input capabilities allow down-mixing of stereo signals in two channels into a mono signal.
 The mono signal retains all the information contained in the original stereo signal.

 - If you happen to own two subwoofers, you can use a Y-split LFE signal from the subwoofer processor output.
 The dual input feature on your subwoofer allows you to reproduce LFE mono + stereo audio.

-A subwoofer possesses dual input capabilities as this allows the subwoofer to make minute, important adjustments.
+A subwoofer possesses dual input capabilities, allowing the subwoofer to make minute, important adjustments.
 Under normal circumstances, it would be enough to use a mono LFE subwoofer signal from the processor.

 By using both inputs with the same mono signal, we can increase the sensitivity of the subwoofer output.
 This means it now needs only half the signal strength to drive it to full output.

 Subwoofers use RCA cables with right and left inputs to digitally transfer low-end frequency audio.
 The audio is then split between the right and left channels of your subwoofer system.

 Subwoofers are mono devices.
 This is why they usually use only a single Phono RCA connector connected to the LFE channel.
 This is the component that makes up X.1 in the naming of a 5.1 or 7.1 surround setup.